unpoly/unpoly3-slides/index.md

 - This allows a very long cache eviction time, allowing instant navigation for 90 minutes.
-- We no longer need to clear the cache after a form submission.
+- We no longer need to clear the cache after a form submission.\
+  We just mark all cache entries as stale.
 - Because we always revalidate cached content, the user always sees fresh content!